 In February 2016, the FASB issued ASU No. 2016-02, Leases (Topic 842) ("ASU 2016-02").
-ASU 2016-02 amends the existing accounting standards for lease accounting by requiring entities to include substantially all leases on the balance sheet by requiring the recognition of right-of-use assets and lease liabilities for all leases.
-Entities may elect to not recognize leases with a maximum possible term of less than 12 months.
-For lessees, a lease is classified as finance or operating and the asset and liability are initially measured at the present value of the lease payments.
-For lessors, accounting for leases is largely unchanged from previous guidance.
-ASU 2016-02 also requires qualitative disclosures along with certain specific quantitative disclosures for both lessees and lessors.
+Under this new guidance, lessees will be required to recognize assets and liabilities on the balance sheet for the rights and obligations created by all leases with terms of greater than twelve months.
+The guidance requires qualitative disclosures along with certain specific quantitative disclosures for both lessees and lessors.
 The amendments in this ASU are effective for fiscal years beginning after December 15, 2018, with early adoption permitted, and are effective for interim periods in the year of adoption.
-The ASU should be applied using a modified retrospective approach, which requires lessees and lessors to recognize and measure leases at the beginning of the earliest period presented.
-The Company is currently evaluating the impact of adopting this guidance on its consolidated financial statements.
+The ASU should be applied using a modified retrospective approach, which requires lessees and lessors to recognize and measure leases at the beginning of the earliest period presented with an option to use certain practical expedients, which the Company expects to elect.
+We are continuing to evaluate the impact of this new guidance and have put in place a process to review lease contracts, evaluate existing lease related processes and design training related to the new standard.
+Although we are in the process of evaluating the impact of the new lease guidance on our consolidated financial statements, we believe the primary impact will be related to the recognition of right-of-use assets and liabilities for our real estate operating leases.